 Recognizing and rewarding the recycling industry’s best in demonstrating core safety values

-(Washington, DC) – The Institute of Scrap Recycling Industries (ISRI) announced today that the entry period for both the 2020 Transportation Safety Awards and the Circle of Safety Excellence™ (COSE) Occupational Awards is open.
-The Transportation Awards, sponsored by the RecycleGuard® Insurance Program, is now its eighth year, recognizes those with a superior record of safety in the field of transportation.
-The COSE Occupational Awards recognize COSE member companies for outstanding commitment to the safety of their employees by instilling core safety values and exhibiting continuous improvement in safety programs and worker incident reduction.
+(Washington, DC) – The Institute of Scrap Recycling Industries (ISRI) announced today that the entry period for both the 2021 Transportation Safety Awards and the Circle of Safety Excellence™ (COSE) Occupational Awards is open.
+The Transportation Awards, sponsored by the RecycleGuard® Insurance Program, now in its ninth year, recognizes those with a superior record of safety in the field of transportation.
+The COSE Occupational Awards recognize COSE member companies for an outstanding commitment to the safety of their employees by instilling core safety values and exhibiting continuous improvement in safety programs and worker incident reduction.